 The Academy believes that continuous effort is the key to success in any course of study.
 In order to recognise the importance of continuous effort in the pursuit of academic excellence throughout the five terms of each academic year, 60% of the year-total mark is allocated to continuous assessment for the primary years of study when students are building up their habits of and attitude towards study.
-Although the summative component is increasingly influential in the secondary years, the continuous assessment may include relevant formative and regular summative assessments (quizzes and tests) conducted during term time.
+Although the summative component is increasingly influential in the secondary years, the continuous component will remain with no less than 25% of the total weighting.
+For some subjects, continuous assessment may include relevant formative and regular summative assessments (quizzes and tests) conducted during term time.